erSubhashThapa/100daysofcode/r2-log.md

   <img src="log_imgs/search_4-16.PNG"  width="500"/>

 - ## Recipe Calculator

   Our internet is already going in and out as we're drving through Texas.
 I've already used my offline resources successfully.

   I'm working on the design for the recipe calculator.

-   I ended with this design in the browser.
+  I ended with this design in the browser using DevTools.
 I wonder if theres a way to easily see all the changes I made to the css in the browser that I added to "element.style" for a bunch of different elemets.
+I wasn't able to find them and save these changes

   <img src="log_imgs/ui_4-16.PNG"  width="300"/>